LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

 <li><code class="x-govuk-code x-govuk-code--inline">NOT_REQUIRED</code>  </li>
 </ul>
 <p class="govuk-body">Example request for capacity field:</p>
 <p class="govuk-body">“Select the capacity the Transferor is acting in.
-You’ll need to evidence of the capacity to act and check whether ID evidence will be required.”</p>
+You’ll need to evidence the capacity to act and check whether ID evidence will be required.”</p>
 <p class="govuk-body">The capacity field is currently optional, but it may become mandatory in the future.</p>
 <div class="govuk-inset-text">
   Field type: This field is a type String, with a set of enumerated values.</div>